 IOS Sailing Community is a long-established independent website promoting Isle Of Sheppey's superb sailing waters & facilities and also provides one of the most popular free WeatherCam services in the South East.

-Established in 1996, the site was voluntarily created to help promote IOS Sailing Club, one of the first sailing clubs to have a web presence.
+Established in 1996, the site was voluntarily created as a personal project to build a website to help promote and support IOS Sailing Club, one of the first sailing clubs to have a web presence.

-Since 2003, it has gone on to develop into one of the most popular weather sites in the South East thanks to the addition of a bespoke, state-of-the-art online WeatherCam system developed, run & funded by Designbell.uk.
+Since 2003, it has gone on to develop into one of the most popular weather sites in the South East thanks to the addition of a bespoke, state-of-the-art online WeatherCam system funded, developed & run by Designbell.uk.

-In July 2014, after 18 years successfully representing the club, a new committee, desiring a website of their own, decided on a 'parting of the ways' at short notice, requiring removal of the original WeatherCam system and for the site to cease using the club's name.
+In July 2014, after 18 years successfully representing the club online, a new committee desiring a website of their own, decided on a 'parting of the ways' at short notice, requiring removal of the WeatherCam system and for the site to cease using the club's name.

-To facilitate this, whilst continuing to benefit the club & sailing community, the website was renamed IOS Sailing Community, providing a more flexible remit and the WeatherCams relocated, rebuilt, and expanded with the help of other local organisations.
+To facilitate this, whilst continuing to support the club & benefit the sailing community, the website was renamed IOS Sailing Community providing more flexibility, and the WeatherCam system relocated, rebuilt, and expanded with the help of other local community organisations.

-At the Sailing Club's 2016 AGM, members paved the way for both parties to once again work more closely together.
+As of the sailing club's 2016 AGM, members paved the way for both parties to once again work more closely together.

 IOS Sailing Community aims to provide high-quality sailing and weather related info for the Isle Of Sheppey and surrounding areas, plus the wider sailing community.

-This website was created & has been run by James Bell since 1996.
-An island based sailor since age 4; ex-Kent Schools Sailing Association member; winner of the medium handicap & second in the fast handicap at the '93 National Schools Sailing Association Regatta at Grafham; a Life Honorary Rear Commodore of IOS Sailing Club; two years as Rear-Commodore Sailing re-establishing a regular racing programme following a long absence of regular competitive sailing, followed by a further 8 years as the club's youngest Commodore (at age 26) reviving, modernising, developing & growing membership of the club, including organising ten consecutive Round the Island Races (2002-2011), during which time entries to the race almost tripled.
-In 2017, serving a further 6 years as Commodore safely seeing the club through and emerge successfully from the global pandemic & overseeing a further 6 island races.
+The website was created & has been run by James Bell since 1996.
+An island based sailor since age 4; an ex-Kent Schools Sailing Association member; winner of the medium handicap & second in the fast handicap at the 1993 National Schools Sailing Association Regatta at Grafham; a Life Honorary Rear Commodore of IOS Sailing Club; two years as Rear-Commodore Sailing re-establishing a regular racing programme following a long absence of regular competitive sailing, followed by a further 8 years as the club's youngest Commodore (at age 26) reviving, modernising, developing & growing membership of the club, including organising ten consecutive Round the Island Races (2002-2011), during which time entries to the race almost tripled.
+In 2017, serving a further 6 years as Commodore, overseeing 6 more island races and guiding the club to emerge successfully from the global pandemic.